pnp/powerplatform-samples/samples/image-creator/README.md

   Making sure to replace `pathtosourcefolder` to point to the path to this sample's `sourcecode` folder, and `pathtodestinationfile` to point to the path of this solution's `.zip` file (located under the `solution` folder)
 * Within **Power Apps Studio**, import the solution `.zip` file using **Solutions** > **Import Solution** and select the `.zip` file you just packed.

+* Once completed, follow along from **Step 2** above.

 ## Features

-Description of the solution with possible additional details than in short summary.
-This solution illustrates the following concepts on top of the Power Platform:
+This solution illustrates the following concepts on top of the Power Platform.
+With the Azure OpenAI Service, .NET, and Power Platform, this solution demonstrates an easy way to generate images with AI through a copilot.

-* topic 1
-* topic 2
-* topic 3
+In the copilot, you can start a conversation by asking it how to generate an image:

+* The copilot will then trigger a topic that prompts you to enter a description of the image you want to generate.
+* Once you enter the description, the copilot will call a Power Automate flow that connects to a Custom Connector.
+* This Custom Connector is connected to a .NET API that uses the Azure OpenAI Service Dalle3 model to generate an image based on the description you provided.
+* The image is then returned to the copilot and displayed in the chat as an adaptive card.

 <!--
 Note that better pictures and documentation will increase the sample usage and the value you are providing for others.
 Thanks for your submissions in advance!
 You rock ❤.